 Atlassian are famous for creating an incredibly powerful suite of tools for everything from project management to collaboration and beyond.
 Their software development tool, Jira, is used by teams to plan, track and release products, all over the world.

 With tools like this, integration is often the key to keeping your workflow smooth and simple, and Atlassian’s Jira Cloud plugin allows Sketch users to keep their focus while still accessing all of the great features Jira has to offer.

 If your team is already using Jira, this plugin makes it easier than ever to upload Artboards, layers, and slices to your issues.
 As well as sharing designs, assets, and feedback with your team, you can also discover new issues and even see issues you’ve been assigned or mentioned in, without ever leaving Sketch!

 If you’re looking for a way to supercharge your Jira workflow we recommend downloading Jira Cloud for Sketch now!
-Check out Atlassian’s website to grab the plugin and check out Atlassian’s video below for more info.
+Check out Atlassian’s website to grab the plugin.

 Roller by Toybox